• Skip to main content

 We usually spread a muslin cloth on the container and bring it home.
 Cool it completely.

-How to store rasam powder
+How to store Rasam Powder

 For many years I used aluminum foil to pack all the foods I would bring from India.
 In the recent years I have stopped that as well and began to use washed & sun dried small cloth bags.
 Pack the foods & then wrap the bag in cling wraps so that the rasam powder does not come out.